-The tasks to be implemented and the estimated cost for each subcontract must be set out in Annex 1 and the total estimated costs of subcontracting must be set out in Annex 2.
-The [Commission][Agency] may however approve subcontracts not set out in Annex 1 and 2 without amendment (see Article 55), if:
+The tasks to be implemented and the estimated cost for each subcontract must be set out in Annex 1 and the total estimated costs of subcontracting per beneficiary must be set out in Annex 2.
+The [Commission][Agency] may however approve subcontracts not set out in Annex 1 and 2 without amendment according to Article 55, if:

-- they are specifically justified in the periodic technical report and - they do not entail changes to the Agreement which would call into question the decision awarding the grant or breach the principle of equal treatment of applicants.
+- they are specifically justified in the periodic technical report, and - they do not entail changes to the Agreement which would call into question the decision awarding the grant or breach the principle of equal treatment of applicants.